webqit/webflo/README.md

 ## The Catch...

 Webflo is a framework on its own track - working and thinking in vanilla HTML, CSS and JavaScript!
-Instead of trying to follow certain norms, it takes a plunge to draw on native web platform features - plus some more futurisric, fascinating stuffs we're proposing as standards!
-This means that you also have to be excited about taking a plunge to happily meet Webflo!
+Instead of trying to follow certain patterns touted as "norms", it takes a plunge to draw on native web platform features - plus some more futurisric, fascinating stuffs we'll be proposing for the web!
+This means that you also have to be excited about taking some adventure to happily meet Webflo!

 ## The Wins...

 Much of what eludes the web today...

-+ the long-missed HTML-first thinking!
++ the long-missing HTML-first thinking!
 + a focused standards-based philosophy that makes building more authentic applications ubiquitous!

 Plus native support for how you would really want to work...